johnnyawesome/Chess.comEmojis/README.md

 ![chesscomemojislistadded](https://user-images.githubusercontent.com/35241451/35694397-8784e410-0781-11e8-96f9-e8dfce4bf45c.jpg)

 Just select one, and  **HIT SPACE in the textarea after inserting it**.
 Then hit Enter and it will post.
-I don't know why it needs the space, maybe an Event Listener somewhere waiting for keystrokes.
+I don't know why it needs the space (or some other key) behind it, maybe an Event Listener somewhere waiting for keystrokes.

-##How to use
+Just hit space and it works. :)

-##Additional Resources
+## Additional Resources

 Here's a complete List of [ALL UNICODE EMOJIYS](http://unicode.org/emoji/charts/emoji-style.txt) so you can edit the script to your liking.

+## How to run it

+There are several possibilities how to run it:
+ - It works in TamperMonkey (Available for all Browsers)
+ - Greasemonkey in Firefox
+ - It even works from Firefoxes Scratchpad if you don't want to install the Plugin.
+   (Settings --> Web Developer --> Scratchpad.
+Paste there, click RUN while on the  [Chess.com Streaming Website](https://www.chess.com/tv))